barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-You should get:
-- n1 = 172.18.0.21
+n1 = 172.18.0.21
-- s1 = 172.18.0.31
+s1 = 172.18.0.31

-29. If not, run the following commands to stop and remove the DNS container.
-Then restart the vanilla DNS server in a container as before, reconfigure it and test again until it works.
+19. If not, run the following commands to destroy the Bind DNS container and try again until it works.

-NOTE: Skip these commands if it's working.
+NOTE: Skip these commands if DNS is working.

 ```bash
 exit